 Volunteers work to build trusting relationships with people and their pets, making information and resources affordable and accessible while establishing an ongoing presence in the communities.

-Some of the PFL efforts include:
+Some PFL efforts include:

 - Free rabies and microchip clinics